petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-faqs.md

 ---
 # Adding a Template to Display FAQs

-The template for FAQs needs to be able to display not only each field you added, but also every repetition of a question and answer the article could have.
+The template for FAQs needs to be able to display not only each field you added, but also every repetition of a question and answer the article *could* have.

-Here, make use of a [FreeMarker list](https://freemarker.apache.org/docs/ref_directive_list.html) to ensure every question and answer is shown.
+Here, you'll make use of a [FreeMarker list](https://freemarker.apache.org/docs/ref_directive_list.html) to ensure every question and answer appears.

 ## Start Creating the Template